Six quick and easy tricks to save and make more money as a freelancer

 Are you struggling to make ends meet this month?
 Do you need extra cash and fast?
 Want to make sure next month is profitable?

 It might sound too good to be true, but there are steps you can take immediately to earn more money.

-The following quick and easy suggestions will not only boost your income and keep the wolf from the door, they'll ensure a healthy cash flow in future:
+The following suggestions will not only boost your income and keep the wolf from the door; they'll ensure healthy cash flow in future, too.